Iran toughens crackdown as some oil workers reported to join protests | Headlines

 While university students have played a pivotal role in the protests with dozens of universities on strike, unconfirmed reports on social media showed workers at Abadan and Kangan oil refineries and the Bushehr Petrochemical Project had joined in.
 Iran's oil ministry was not immediately available to comment.

 A combination of mass protests and strikes by oil workers and Bazaar merchants helped to sweep the clergy to power in the Iranian revolution four decades ago.
-With U.S. sanctions imposed on Iran's oil exports over the country's nuclear programme, analyst Karim Sadjadpour said large and sustained strikes among energy workers could bring the Islamic Republic to its knees.

-"Iran is less dependent on oil as a percentage of GDP than they were in 1978, but energy exports are still the lifeblood of the economy," said Sadjadpour, a senior fellow at the Carnegie Endowment for International Peace.
-China, Iran's biggest oil customer, is one of the few countries that continues to do business with Iran despite sanctions.
-But an oil workers' strike, experts say, could mean there would be no oil to export, legally or illegally.
+However, analysts said that Iran's clerical rulers will likely contain the unrest for now, and prospects of the imminent dawn of a new political order are slim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)